Parseval frames of exponentially localized magnetic Wannier functions: ``Black boxes''

 \subsection{Resolvent estimates}

-In this final Appendix we will prove the estimates on the matrix elements of the resolvent of the Hamiltonian $\HH_\epsilon$ that we used in Section~\ref{sec:Hofstadter}. \begin{proposition}[Combes--Thomas type estimate] Consider an operator $H_0$ in $\ell^2(\Z^2) \otimes \C^Q$ such that its matrix is localized along the diagonal, that is,
+In this final Appendix we will prove the estimates on the matrix elements of the resolvent of the Hamiltonian $\HH_\epsilon$ that we used in Section~\ref{sec:Hofstadter}. \begin{proposition}[Combes--Thomas type estimate] Consider an operator $H_0$ in $\ell^2(\Z^2) \otimes \C^Q$ such that its matrix elements are localized along the diagonal, that is,

 for some positive constants $C$ and $\beta_0$.
 Moreover fix a compact set $K\subset \rho(\HH_0)$.
-Then, there exist two constants $C'$ and $\beta<\beta_0$ such that
+Then, there exist two constants $C'$ and $0<\beta<\beta_0$ such that

 \end{proposition} \begin{proof} Take $\gamma_0 \in \Z^2$.
 Consider the operator $H_\beta^{(\gamma_0)}$ defined by the following matrix elements:

 for all $\gamma, \gamma'\in \Z^2$, and $\: \xx, \xx' \in \set{1,\ldots,Q}$.
 Using the inequality $|\eu^{x}-1|\leq |x| \eu^{|x|}$, which holds for all $x\in\R$, together with the triangle inequality we have